DarinJoshua-dev/Real-Trado/README.md

 -> A Decentralized Application (DApp) is a digital application or program that is stored and runs on your computer's blockchain or peer-to-peer (P2P) network, and not on a single computer.

+-> A modular system design approach is taken to create and test the DApp.

 <img src="https://img.shields.io/badge/Contributors-3-violet">

 <ul>